yuli1102/ATMA-Driving-Simulator/README.md

 Including:

-(1) Driving data collected from the driving simulation.(soon)
+(1) Driving data collected from the driving simulation.

+"Raw Data"-> participant xx -> "experiment 1" is the low traffic volume data, "experiment 2" is collected in high traffic volume.

-(2) Gaze data collected from Tobii eye tracking.(soon)
+(2) Gaze data collected from Tobii eye tracking.

+"Raw Data"-> participant xx -> "Eye_tracker_Data_Px_xxxx.xlsx".

-(3) Code of data processing is attached.
-The processed and combined data can be found in release.
+(3) Code of data processing can be found in "Data Process" folder.

+(4) The processed and combined data can be found in release.
+Name is "Driving_Simulation_Experiment_Data_All_0723.csv".

-(4) A demo of designed driving simulation. (soon)
+(5) A demo of designed driving simulation. (soon)

+The draft paper can be found here: (soon)